Carokyp/Forest-Pals/README.md

 - **First Contentful Paint (FCP):** Shows as orange/warning on mobile, indicating the time until the first content is rendered on screen.
 This is due to the custom background image and initial card assets loading.
 - **Largest Contentful Paint (LCP):** Also shows as orange/warning on mobile, measuring when the largest content element (game board with cards) becomes visible.
 This is affected by the image-heavy nature of the memory card game.

-Those performance are in an acceptable ranges for an image-intensive game and do not significantly impact user experience.
-The overall performance scores remain excellent (99 on desktop, 95 on mobile).
+Those performance are in an acceptable ranges for an image intensive game and do not significantly impact user experience.
+The overall performance scores remain very good.

 **Summary:** Forest Pals demonstrates good performance across all devices, full accessibility compliance, and adherence to web development best practices.
 The game provides a smooth, responsive experience for players on both desktop and mobile platforms.